 Co-curricular programs are learning activities that complement the formal curriculum.
 Programs identified as co-curricular align with and augment the curricular goals stated in the Core Competencies.
-These programs serve to enhance the academic program, are assessed with learning objectives based on the Core Competencies, and are not credit bearing.
+These programs serve to enhance the academic program, are assessed with learning objectives based on the Core Competencies and are not credit bearing.
 There are five required co-curricular activities.
-These are Scientific Conferences and Courses, Science Club, SIMR Lecture Series, Laboratory Safety, Radiation Safety, and Biosafety Level 2 Trainings, and Responsible Conduct of Research Course.
-Additional information about the co-curricular requirements can be found in other sections in this catalog as well as in Protocol 1052 in the Policy & Protocol Manual.
-There are various extra-curricular opportunities available to predoctoral researchers including GSSIMR Course Teaching Assistant, Crossroads Program, Data Clubs, Supergroup Participation, and Open Mic Science Club.
-Additional information about the extra-curricular activities can be found in other sections in this catalog as well as in Protocol 1052 in the Policy & Protocol Manual.
+These are Scientific Conferences and Courses, Science Club,

+SIMR Lecture Series, Laboratory Safety, Radiation Safety, and Biosafety Level 2 Trainings, and Responsible Conduct of Research Course.
+Additional information about the co-curricular requirements can be found in other sections in this catalog as well as in Protocol 1052.
+There are various extra-curricular opportunities available to students including GSSIMR Course Teaching Assistant, Crossroads Program, Data Clubs, Supergroup Participation, and Open Mic Science Club.
+Additional information about the extra-curricular activities can be found in other sections in this catalog as well as in Protocol 1052.